Skip to main content

 Broadcasters re-versioning programming

-Carry a finished program to other languages without a chain of outside specialists: the transcript, the timed translation, the voices, the mix, and the graphics are views of the same project, and your own editors review every stage.
+Carry a finished program to other languages without a chain of outside specialists.
+The transcript, the timed translation, the voices, the mix, and the graphics are views of the same project, and your own editors review every stage.

 News